Annual Meeting - Saturday, August 8, 2020

 Eurasian Water Milfoil (EWM) Treatment

 For a number of years, the Lake Association, with financial grant assistance from the WDNR, has performed annual spot treatment of targeted EWM areas of the lake.
 These areas have typically focused on public access areas such as boat launches and swimming areas where safety is of greatest concern.
 As of 2018, the Wisconsin DNR has suspended use of chemical treatment for control of EWM in northern Wisconsin lakes.
 The completion of a lake management plan will be required, if and when treatment is resumed.
+The association is currently in the process of soliciting survey information from Lake Metonga property stakeholders as valued input for the development of a ten year lake management plan.

 Ongoing Community Information/Education